 - Roster Batting will be allowed during the ENTIRE tournament.
 Conversely, all State and USSSA World Series events will be played by the rule book.
 Regardless of the number of players you have, you will need to announce your line-up format at the pre-game conference with the officials.
 Due to MSP allowing roster batting, for teams that choose to roster bat, there are some additional rules that need to be clarified:

 - Runner: If a runner cannot continue her time on the bases, that player will be substituted with the last batter not on base.
 She will not be allowed to participate in the remainder of the game.
-The line-up will compress when her spot comes to bat.

 - Ejections: A player ejection while roster batting will result in the team losing that player for the entire game.
 Her spot in the batting order WILL be an automatic out.